denten-books/plain-text/4-format.md

 Code acts similarly to shape the word.
 Yet, in literary-theoretic discourse the shape of the word is often relegated to a merely decorative function.
-We know that typographical space is important for example and yet we struggle to formulate why.
-The definitive histories of the paragraph, or the line, of the are yet to be written.
+We know that typographical space is important for example and yet we struggle to formulate why in the critical literature.
+The definitive histories of the paragraph, the line, the page, are yet to be written.
 Somewhere between idea and material, formatting is what relates content to matter.
 Disembodied and emptied of contact it means nothing.
 As one example of a familiar format think of a paragraph.
 Conventionally, writers use paragraph to break up the flow of monolithic thought on a page.
 The paragraph is a container of sort.
 It is a box.
 Emptied of contents, it simply ceases to exist.
 Can there be an empty paragraph?
 For that matter, can the shape of the paragraph persist without the material confines of the page or some other spatial medium, capable of extending into the two dimensions.
 Can a paragraph unfold along a line?
 Or into the third dimension?
 These are nonsensical questions because any shape less or more than the paragraph would simply cease to be called a paragraph.
 It would constitute another format.
 To imagine a one-dimensional paragraph is akin to imagining a flat shoebox.
 Such a container could no longer hold shoes.
 Similarly, the paragraph identifies a particular arrangement of elements.
 Any other arrangement would go by another name.

 The transition between static and dynamic layouts necessitates our attention to formatting.
 What you see is what you get on the page.
 On the screen, what